 A growing number of citizens, supported by various media, are increasingly questioning the need for many types of products, the design of them and their own consumption habits (more from an environmental lens, less ethical I would say at the moment).
 So with this in mind, I thought it would be interesting to have a quick rummage through the guide to see what it has in store.

-I’ve been visiting London Design Festival for a number of years now.
+I’ve visited London Design Festival for a number of years.
 Before I lived in London, I would try to combine visiting friends with a quick visit and survey of some of the latest sustainable design and eco trends.
 Now, living just outside London in Reading, it’s still good to plan ahead.

 “See if you can combine as many good things and things for good, in one day (impossible I know).”

 A few years ago I actually found the time to put together an overview of sustainability related exhibits at London Design Festival.
 Handpicked talks, workshops and designers that looked to be ones that might spark an interesting sustainability debate, environmental angle or dig deeper into the responsibilities of design.
 Ones not just churning out more pretty shiny stuff….